Pratv77/WeatherApp/README.md

 # Weather App

-Welcome to Weather App!
+Welcome to my basic Weather App!
 This interactive web-based weather app uses the OpenWeatherMap API to provide current weather conditions and forecast information from locations around the world.
 It also has a dynamic background image that reflects the place being searched.
 The app is built using HTML, CSS, and JavaScript.

 ## Features
 - Current weather conditions and forecast information from locations around the world